Double Honors for Artist Pamela Miller

-Raised in Flushing, New York, Pam came to Pennsylvania 52 years ago as an intern at George School in Newtown.
-It was there she met her future husband, Dave Miller, who is also an artist but was a member of the grounds crew at George School at the time.
-They were married in 1972 and moved to New Hope in 1977.
+Born in New York City and raised in Flushing, New York, Pamela came to Pennsylvania 52 years ago as an intern at George School in Newtown.
+It was there she met her future husband, Dave Miller, who is also an artist.
+Dave and one of the science teachers at the George School were going to start an organic garden.
+Although that project never got off the ground, he remained at the School as a member of the grounds crew, a job he remembers fondly.
+Pamela and Dave were married in 1972 and moved to New Hope in 1977.
 They have been living in the same house ever since.

 About the Artist